-Moreover, the left caudate activation reported during irony processing might be explained by the suggested role of the caudate nucleus in the enhancement and suppression of ambiguous word meanings (Chenery et al. (2008).
+Moreover, the left caudate activation reported during irony processing might be explained by the suggested role of the caudate nucleus in the enhancement and suppression of ambiguous word meanings (Chenery, Angwin & Copland (2008).
 Understanding verbal irony depends on the suppression of the meaning of what is being said, while enhancing the opposite of what is being said.
 Also, irony is often used because of its humorous effect (Roberts & Kreuz, 1994).
-Likewise, bilateral caudate activation was found in the study on humor processing (Bekinschtein et al., 2011).
-This finding could be assigned to the link between the striatum and reward processing (Chan, Chou, Chen, & Liang, 2012; Moran, Wig, Adams, Janata, & Kelley, 2004).
+Hence, bilateral caudate activation was found in the study on humor processing (Bekinschtein et al. 2011).
+A possible explanation for this observation could be the link between the striatum and reward processing (Chan, Chou, Chen, & Liang, 2012; Moran, Wig, Adams, Janata, & Kelley, 2004).
 As humor can be seen as a positive reward experience, caudate involvement is plausible.